-An accomplished artist, Kodi Seaton boasts a unique balance of creative and technical proficiency, coupled with a strong background in print and design.
-He has helped small businesses, startups and non-profits develop brand identities and marketing strategies.
-A graduate of Wilmington University in New Castle, DE, his expertise ranges from advertisements, web design, logos, illustrations and other high-visibility projects, leading companies toward long-term vision, and helping them to strengthen their message across platforms.
+Kodi Seaton boasts a unique balance of creative and technical proficiency, coupled with a strong background in print and design.
+Kodi has helped small businesses, startups and non-profits develop brand identities and marketing strategies, leading them toward long-term vision, and strengthening their messages across platforms.

 Kodi has served as a graphic designer to clients of various industries, including Amtrak’s Northeast Corridor Commission, Catholic Charities of the Archdiocese of Washington, NDC Partnership, Economic Club of New York, the Council of Urban Professionals, RARE Steakhouse, the Urbanworld Film Festival and the 43 Alumni for Joe Biden super PAC.

 In 2014, during his time at the Pew Charitable Trusts, his illustrative work on children’s nutrition was retweeted and promoted by retweeted by then-First Lady Michelle Obama.